i’m a musician.

 over the years, i have played a bewildering variety of brass, woodwind and keyboard instruments (some at the same time) in symphony orchestras, theatre orchestras, marching bands, community orchestras, recording studios, rehearsal bands, pick-up groups and on the street. i have played literally everywhere from an abandoned subterranean reservoir on the pacific coast to the Pike Place Market to the John F. Kennedy Center for The Performing Arts. i have developed the reputation of being the guy who can be called in at the last minute to cover any musical part, regardless of the instrument… although if i don’t have the instrument myself, then i have to rely on the person who needs the part played to provide me with an instrument.

-i currently play trombone with the Ballard Sedentary Sousa Band, tuba with Snake Suspenderz, sousaphone and trombone with La Banda Gozona and i play tuba and i am the sound-effects coordinator for The Fremont Philharmonic. with that kind of history, it goes without saying that i have a “collection” of musical instruments, most of which get played from time to time.
-Of course, this goes along with my wife who is a veterinary technician and an animal behaviourist, who has her own collection of animals. the instruments that are shown here are a part of the menagerie that live in this very small house in the country.
+i currently play trombone with the Ballard Sedentary Sousa Band, tuba with Snake Suspenderz, and i play tuba and i am the sound-effects coordinator for The Fremont Philharmonic. with that kind of history, it goes without saying that i have a “collection” of musical instruments, most of which get played from time to time.
+Of course, this goes along with my wife who is a veterinary technician and an animal behaviourist, who has her own collection of animals.